teamRIM/tutoRIM/README.md

 > ### Prerequisite to install AlgoRIM interface
 >
 > * Internet connection
-> * Administrator rights on the computer
+> * Administrator rights on the computer (In some instances the antivirus try to prevent the installation)
 > * Windows operating system (Tested on : Windows 10)

 > ### 1.
 Specify where your data comes from